Image: Mosaic of Saint Rose Philippine Duchesne in the Cathedral Basilica in St. Louis, MO | photo by Andrew Balet

 “In her first decade in America, Mother Duchesne suffered practically every hardship the frontier had to offer, except the threat of Indian massacre—poor lodging, shortages of food, drinking water, fuel and money, forest fires and blazing chimneys, the vagaries of the Missouri climate, cramped living quarters and the privation of all privacy, and the crude manners of children reared in rough surroundings and with only the slightest training in courtesy” (Louise Callan, R.S.C.J., Philippine Duchesne).

 Finally at age 72, retired and in poor health, Rose got her lifelong wish.
 A mission was founded at Sugar Creek, Kansas, among the Potawatomi and she was taken along.
 Though she could not learn their language, they soon named her “Woman-Who-Prays-Always.”
 While others taught, she prayed.
 Legend has it that Native American children sneaked behind her as she knelt and sprinkled bits of paper on her habit, and came back hours later to find them undisturbed.
 Rose Duchesne died in 1852, at the age of 83, and was canonized in 1988.
-The Liturgical Feast of Saint Rose Philippine Duchesne is November 18.
+Her liturgical feast is celebrated on November 18.

 Divine grace channeled Mother Duchesne’s iron will and determination into humility and selflessness, and to a desire not to be made superior.
 Still, even saints can get involved in silly situations.
 In an argument with her over a minor change in the sanctuary, a priest threatened to remove the tabernacle.
 She patiently let herself be criticized by younger nuns for not being progressive enough.
 For 31 years, she hewed to the line of a dauntless love and an unshakable observance of her religious vows.